-While ice dams may appear to be an innocent product of winter weather, they can actually cause severe damage and are a serious threat to your roof’s integrity.
-Let’s take a look at how ice dams form and what you can do to get rid of them — or prevent them from forming in the first place.
+While ice dams may appear to be an innocent product of winter weather, they can cause severe damage and seriously threaten your roof’s integrity.
+Let’s look at what ice dams are, how ice they form, and what you can do to get rid of them — or prevent them from forming in the first place.

 Ice dams are ridges of solid ice that form on your roof’s eaves.
 They are caused by a difference in temperature between the underside of your roof and the roof’s surface during the colder, more snowy months of the year.
-Sometimes ice dams also form in gutters, where they stop water and snow from moving safely off your home’s roof and instead direct it into your home.
+Sometimes ice dams also form in gutters, stopping water and snow from moving safely off your home’s roof and instead directing it into your home.
 Roofs with low slopes are most susceptible to the formation of ice dams, although they can form on almost any type of roof if conditions are right.

 Ice dams can be difficult to spot if you don’t know what to look for.
 Understanding how they form can help you identify areas you might find ice dams on your home’s roof.

 Now that you know what ice dams are, let’s get into the cause and solution.

 What Causes Ice Dams?